phucvinh57/VirtualSensor/README.md

 The main process has two threads.

 * A thread subscribes to redis to listen configuration changes.
-If it receives a message, it will change the configs in runtime and then save to config file.
-Currently, the topic is hardcode `/update/config/1915940`
+  * If it receives a message, it will change the configs in runtime and then save to config file.
+  * The message body must have format like `sampleConfig.json`.
+If not, an error will be returned.
+  * Currently, the topic is hardcode `/update/config/1915940`
 * Another thread reads monitoring data and sends to kafka every `publish_msg_interval` seconds.
 Currently, the topic is hardcode `/monitoring/1915940`